University College, Oxford: Buildings

 The main entrance to the college is on the High Street and its grounds are bounded by Merton Street and Magpie Lane.
 The college is divided by Logic Lane, which is owned by the college and runs through the centre.
 The western side of the college is occupied by the library, the hall, the chapel and the two quadrangles which house both student accommodation and college offices.
 The eastern side of the college is mainly devoted to student accommodation in rooms above the High Street shops, on Merton Street or in the separate Goodhart Building.
 This building is named after former master of the college, Arthur Lehman Goodhart.

 A specially constructed building in the college, the Shelley Memorial, houses a statue by Edward Onslow Ford of the poet Percy Bysshe Shelley – a former member of the college, who was sent down for writing The Necessity of Atheism (1811), along with his friend T. J. Hogg.
 Shelley is depicted lying dead on the Italian seashore.

 The college annexe on Staverton Road in North Oxford houses undergraduate students during their second year and some graduate students.

 The college also owns the University College Boathouse (completed in 2007 and designed by Belsize architects) and a sports ground, which is located nearby on Abingdon Road.

+The college is also known for hosting one of the only two remaining statues in the United Kingdom of King James II and VII of Scotland, on the south side of the western gateway of the college.